-11.3 Probationary firefighters called in for training purposes will be paid overtime at one-and-one-half (1-1/2) times their basic rate.
+11.3.
+Probationary firefighters called in for training purposes will be paid overtime at one-and-one-half (1-1/2) times their basic rate.

-11.3.1 - E.M.T.
-Testing, Training, and Certification.
+11.3.1.
+E.M.T.
+Testing, Training, and Certification

-(a) E.M.T.- B (Basic): Employees required to attend off duty E.M.T.-B training or testing to acquire or maintain certification shall be paid at the overtime pay rate for actual class time.
-Off-duty E.M.T.-B training or testing to recertify as an E.M.T. after certification has lapsed due to the employee's choice or poor performance of the employee shall not be compensated.
+11.3.1.1.
+E.M.T. - B (Basic): Employees required to attend off duty E.M.T.- B training or testing to acquire or maintain certification shall be paid at the overtime pay rate for actual class time.

-Employees who had a lapse in certification due to injury/illness, who are required to attend offduty training or classes after their return to duty, will be paid at the overtime rate for actual class time.
+Employees who had a lapse in certification due to injury/illness, who are required to attend off-duty training or classes after their return to duty, will be paid at the overtime rate for actual class time and travel time if the training is out of town.

-(b) E.M.T.- P (Paramedic) - Employees attending required off duty training, testing or classes to maintain their certification shall be paid at their overtime rate of pay for actual class time.
+11.3.1.2.
+E.M.T.- P (Paramedic) - Employees attending required off duty training, testing or classes to maintain their certification shall be paid at their overtime rate of pay for actual class time and travel time if the training is out of town.

-11.4 Training, Travel, and Conferences
+11.4.
+Training, Travel, and Conferences

-Employees who are required by the department to attend mandatory meetings, training, or conferences will be paid at their overtime rates of pay for actual meeting, training or conference hours they are not on shift.
+Employees who are selected and approved by the department to attend meetings, training, or conferences will be paid at their overtime rates of pay for actual meeting, training or conference hours they are not on shift.